Skip to main content

 Source: Special Order 19, 23d HQ, Camp Forrest, 7 April 1944; militaryyearbookproject.org/references/old-mos-codes/wwii-era/army... ; photo from Bay to Bay News story

 James "Tommy" Anderson was born on February 2, 1923 in Waverly, VA.
 He was the only child of a ship's captain, and he lived with his parents on a barge that carried freight up and down the East Coast.
-This came to an end when his father died in 1931, and he and his mother settled in Dover, Delaware.
+This came to an end when his father died in 1931, and he and his mother settled in Dover, DE.

 Tommy had only a few years of formal schooling; he dropped out at the age of 12 to go to work at the Dover Packard dealership.
 After that he got a job at Dover Airfield with the Civilian Conservation Corps (CCC), digging out tree stumps so the airfield could be lengthened.
 His daughter reports that "he took the job, not knowing that it paid wages, but because he heard that they gave you breakfast every morning.
 He went the first day and found that they gave you breakfast of scrapple, scrambled eggs, toast, and coffee, and you could go back for seconds! . . .
 He then discovered that the job paid 15 cents an hour and he thought he had gone to heaven.
 They worked 10 hours a day digging stumps; . . . there was no lunch break because none of the young men had anything to eat for lunch.
 He loved that job."